How much money do you need?

 Your 13th month payslip will show the amount of your 13th month plus any deductions.

-• Who has the right to get a 13th month pay?
+• Who has the right to get a 13th month's salary?

 All employees working in the private sector provided they have worked for at least one month during the calendar year.
 Rank and file include all workers except those in managerial positions.